graphs4value/refinery/subprojects/docs/src/develop/java.md

 ```

 If you want to produce a "fat JAR" that embeds all dependencies (e.g., for invoking from the command line or from Python with a single command), you should also add the [shadow](https://github.com/Goooler/shadow) plugin.
-The recommended version of the shadow plugin is set in our [version catalog](#declaring-dependencies) and can be added to your build script as follows:
+The recommended version of the shadow plugin is set in our [version catalog](#declaring-dependencies).
+You can add it to your build script as follows:

 <Tabs groupId="gradleLanguage">
   <TabItem value="kotlin" label="Kotlin">